cinemascience/pycinema-readthedocs/docs/source/scripts.rst

 Compositing HDF5 images
 -----------------------

 Cinema defines an image format that can be recolored and comoposited interactively, providing users with a way of changing and exploring the images after they have been created.
+For example, the following screen capture shows the results of compositing the elements in the `GroundWater.cdb` database (available `here <https://github.com/cinemascience/pycinema-data>`_) using a different colormap for one of the elements (rainbow on the left, and greens on the right).

 .. image:: img/db_sidebyside.png
    :align: center

-Using the `GroundWater.cdb` database (available `here
-<https://github.com/cinemascience/pycinema-data>`_) and basic settings, we can
-composite images consisting of two elements - a pourous rock, and streamlines showing the flow of water within the rock.
+Using the `GroundWater.cdb` database and basic settings, we can composite images consisting of two elements - a pourous rock, and streamlines showing the flow of water within the rock.
 Each element is colored by a different colormap (the streamlines are gray, and the rock is rainbow):